 - Identify one or more groups of URIs to address, and secure the best available data for each selected URI group (see “Calculation of Metrics” below).

-- Use best efforts to implement and complete at least one of the six Best Practices below for each URI group you have chosen to address.
+- Use best efforts to implement and complete at least one of the five parts of the Framework (button below) for each URI group you have chosen to address.

 - Report the following information to the Neutral 3rd Party*: